 This is one among the best and cheapest VR headsets in the market apparently.
-Pasonomi is a nice alternative to Google Cardboard.
-It’s light and comfortable to use.
+Pasonomi is an excellent alternative to Google Cardboard.
+It is light and comfortable to use.
 You can put the straps on and modify the lens adjustment to witness a hassle-free experience.
 The lens, as well as phone padding, are decent enough as well.
 You can fit in your specs easily too.

 For a price tag of $25, you can have a decent amount of fun watching and playing VR content.
-But be aware that you don’t get a controller on the purchase of this product.
+However, be aware that you do not get a controller on the purchase of this product.
 Either you have to buy one or manage by taking out your device every time you want to operate any apps.

 We recommend you to use a 1440p display to get the best out of this headset.
-Well, guys, this has become an urban saying, “The better your smartphone, better is your VR experience”.
+Well, guys, this has become an urban saying, “The better your smartphone, better your VR experience.”

 # FIIT VR 2S

-And we have yet one more Google Cardboard alternative for you.
+Moreover, we have yet one more Google Cardboard alternative for you.
 FIIT VR 2S is decent enough to use.
-The vr headset provides you with the optimal comfort and functionalities to match your needs.
-Ask us, we recommend you to go ahead and purchase it if you are in a lookout for something priced within $22.
+The VR headset provides you with the optimal comfort and functionalities to match your needs.
+Ask us; we recommend you to go ahead and purchase it if you are on a lookout for something priced within $22.

 You can fit in your glasses as well without any hurdle.
 The facepad and nose-room have been engineered perfectly for ease of use.
 The headset supports 4-6.5 inch Android and iOS phones.